gounknown/logrotate/README.md

 ### BufferedWrite (default: 0)

 If you want use buffered write, then sets the channel size to be > 0.
-It defaults to 0, so will not use buffered write.
+If BufferedWrite <= 0, that means do not use buffered write.

 ```go
   // Use buffered write and set channel size to 100